libgamera/GAMERA/docs/radiation_modeling.md

 Step 1: Define a particle spectrum
 ----------------------------------

 Create a 2D vector (C++) or list / numpy array (python) representing a particle spectrum.
-This spectrum has to be differential in energy (`1 / erg`) and in the right format.
-For instance, a power-law can be defined in python using numpy like
+This spectrum has to be differential in energy (`1 / erg`).
+For instance, a power-law can be defined like
 ```
 e = np.logspace(-3,3,200) * gp.TeV_to_erg # energy axis
 power_law = norm * e**-alpha # define power law
 particles = zip(e,power_law) # input needs to be 2D-array
 ```
 >Note:
->You have to make sure that the norm of the power-law is right.
+>You have to make sure that the `norm` of the power-law is right.
 For example, if you normalise to an energy content `E_tot`, it should be something like `norm = E_tot / np.sum(e[1:]*powerlaw[1:]*np.diff(e))`.